Jeff Grau: College career

-Grau walked-on at UCLA, becoming a four-year starter after earning the team's long snapper job during his freshman season.
+Grau walked-on at the University of California, Los Angeles, becoming a four-year starter after earning the team's long snapper job during his freshman season.
 He was awarded a football scholarship prior to his junior season.

 Professional career

 Washington Redskins

-Grau was selected by the Washington Redskins in the seventh round (230th overall) of the 2002 NFL Draft, to play as a long snapper.
+Grau was selected by the Washington Redskins in the seventh round (230th overall) of the 2002 NFL draft, to play as a long snapper.
 He was released on August 27.

 Dallas Cowboys

 In 2002, the Dallas Cowboys spent resources to sign free agent Jeff Robinson to upgrade the long snapper position, but he tore his Anterior cruciate ligament during training camp.
 Needing a replacement, the team claimed Grau off waivers on August 28.
 He played in all 16 games and posted 6 special teams tackles.

 On August 6, 2003, he was traded to the Tampa Bay Buccaneers in exchange for a conditional draft choice (not exercised).

 Tampa Bay Buccaneers

 On August 24, 2003, he was released after the Tampa Bay Buccaneers decided to keep Ryan Benjamin as the starting long snapper.